All Episodes

 But I think it's much bigger, and I do not think, in fact, they're military.

-I think, you know, with all due respect, a well overused phrase these days, that that's another red herring.
+I think, you know, with all due respect, a well-overused phrase these days, that that's another red herring.

-And I don't mean that you're proposing it, I think you sincerely believe, but in terms of the parameter in which you've been looking, that's a logical, potential explanation for the inexplicable.
+But in terms of the parameter in which you've been looking, that's a logical potential explanation for the inexplicable.

-So let me raise some additional ideas for what Hart really may be up to.
+So let me raise some additional ideas for what HART really may be up to.

-Until the shuttle incident made me kind of look at it, and I began putting the numbers together, and as you know, Art, that's what we do over here.
+And as you know, Art, that's what we do over here.

 All right, but Richard, I think you really do both agree.

-It's not to make money.
+HARP is not to make money.

-It's not to find gold.
+It's not to find out.

-It's not to feed Indians.
+It's not to see the means.

 It's not a CIA plot to control people's brains or to do any of these things.

-A person who should be participating in this discussion tonight who is not here yet, but will be, I believe, is Graham Hancock.
+A person who should be participating in this discussion tonight, who is not here yet, but will be, I believe, is Graham Hancock.

 Graham Hancock.